lbl-srg/modelica-json/README.md

 - **raw-json** : detailed transcription of a Modelica file in JSON
 - **json**: simplified JSON format, easier to read an interpret
+- **semantic**: generate semantic model from semantic information included within `annotation` in the Modelica file

 ##### --mode / -m